Concordium/concordium-base/smart-contracts/README.md

 ## Visualizing code coverage

 After the fuzzer runs for some time it will be discovering new execution paths slower and slower.
-When that happens it can be useful to see how many times it executed each of the instructions in the interpreter source code.
+When that happens, it can be useful to see how many times it executed each of the instructions in the interpreter source code.
 To generate source code that is annotated with the number of times that each line of code was executed, run

 - `cd wasm-chain-integration`